Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/captable-properties-captable---objectsconvertibleschemajson-array-object---convertible.md

 ## day_count_convention

-Enumeration of ways days are determine per period
+Enumeration of how the number of days are determined per period

 `day_count_convention`